Autumn-27/ScopeSentry-doc-src/docs/en/notes/guide/Install.md

 ## Database
 :::tip
-Please make sure that docker and docker-compose are installed redis and MongoDb can be installed without docker, just set the account and password by yourself.
+Please make sure that docker and docker-compose are installed

+Redis and MongoDb can be installed without docker, just set the account and password by yourself.
 :::
 ### redis
 ```